chewern/react-first/README.md

-# react-first
+# First React.js Project
- first react.js project
+ Codes to create a simple task tracker app using react.js